-We talked with Prof. Steve Molyneux of Tablet Academy a leading provider of consultancy and end-user training focused on people and outcomes, not the technology.
-This is what he said:
+How Prof. Steve Molyneux is using Tablet Academy, a leading provider of consultancy and end-user training that focuses on people and outcomes, not the technology.

 First of all, how are you and your family doing in these COVID-19 times?